transmute-industries/draft-ietf-spice-charter/charter.md

 Digital credentials based on IETF standards have use cases ranging from personal credentials, such as drivers licenses and vaccination proofs, to business-to-business or business-to-government applications.
 One example is fraud and counterfeiting prevention in cross-border trade documents by protecting digital representations of mill test reports, bills of materials, bills of lading, or commercial invoices.

-These scenarios were addressed with registered claim names in JOSE and COSE, but resulting solution have lead to fragmented approaches, where each working group rediscovers the essential architecture and conventions necessary for issuers to make claims about subjects.
+These scenarios were addressed with registered claim names in JOSE and COSE, but the resulting solutions have lead to fragmented approaches, where each working group rediscovers the essential architecture and conventions necessary for issuers to make claims about subjects.

 In order to meet privacy, security, and sustainability objectives, digital credentials need to be designed with awareness of computation and storage constraints associated with their use cases.
 The SPICE WG focuses on a few explicit higher level objectives: clear semantics, proof schemes supporting both traceability and unlinkability, data minimization and selective disclosure.

 These objectives can be achieved by leveraging industry adopted standards and managing trade-offs between cutting-edge and well-established cryptography.

 As a guiding principle for the SPICE WG, claims that work well in JSON must work well in CBOR, without loss of semantics.
 Compact expressions of claims consume less resources and expose less attack surface, these properties are in support sustainable design.